What to do in Austin when it rains – the perfect guide

 I am sure you have seen the bright pink Instagram pictures with copious amounts of sprinkles people are diving into.

-This museum became so popular in NYC, the designers decided to open another branch in Austin, Texas.
+This museum became so popular in NYC that the designers decided to open another branch in Austin, Texas.

 This is a great way to spend a rainy afternoon in North Austin.
 The museum takes you through 12 interactive installations of the history of ice cream, which are all equally instagramable.